SCBMBON/bon-website-2020/bootstrap/data/workflows/index.md

 </table>

-<h3 id="ASL">SBC MBON Species List</h3>
+<h3 id="ASL">SCB MBON Species List</h3>
 <h4>Summary</h4>
-<p>SBC MBON collects a list of taxa with levels (as appropriate) for all taxa encountered to date in any data we have used in research.
-Final dataset includes local (SBC MBON) IDs for reference, and authoritative codes from appropriate registries (e.g., FishBase, ITIS).</p>
+<p>SCB MBON collects a list of taxa with levels (as appropriate) for all taxa encountered to date in any data we have used in research.
+Final dataset includes local (SCB MBON) IDs for reference, and authoritative codes from appropriate registries (e.g., FishBase, ITIS).</p>
 <table class="workflow">
     <tr>
         <td width="25%">&nbsp;</td>